-Coaches for Juniors and U18 teams, must have a Criminal Record Check (CRC) on file with Curling Alberta.
-CRCs expire with our organization in three years.
-For example, if your check was completed prior to Sept 2016, you are required to submit a new one for this curling season (2018-19).
-To complete your Criminal Record Check on-line, visit myBackCheck.com.
-If you require an invite to complete your CRC on-line, please email Curling Alberta's Technical Coordinator: email@example.com.
+Coaches in all categories must have a Police Record Check on file with Curling Alberta.
+Criminal Record Checks expire with our organization in three years.
+For example, if your check was completed prior to Sept 2017, you are required to submit a new one for this curling season (2019-20).
+To complete your Criminal Record Check online, visit myBackCheck.com.

 The Community Sport Stream consisting of “Club Coach: Youth” and “Club Coach” programs consist of training only.
 At the completion of these workshops, coaches will be “Trained.”
 There is no evaluation component to these programs.